Why is it so darn hard to look at our numbers?

 - Figure out how you are going to access your data – your numbers.

-- Have you been tracking for a while in Mint or Quicken, but never pulled up a report to look at them?
+- Have you been tracking in Mint, Quicken, YNAB or Quickbooks, but never pulled up a report to look at them?

-- Are you going to pull out your bank statements?
+- Are you going to pull out your bank statements or go to your online banking?

 - Plan Your After-Party.
 Think about how you’d like to celebrate yourself after looking.
 Is there a special treat, ritual, or activity that you can look forward to once you bravely attend to your numbers?